 Mr. Wong Loke Tan was appointed to the Board on 18 November 2016.
 He chairs the Remuneration Committee and is also a member of the Audit Committee.
 Mr. Wong is a senior banker with over 30 years of banking experience with international banks and local banks, including Singapore's longest established bank, OCBC Bank.
 His experience and expertise span across syndicated loans, project financing, structured trading financing and merger and acquisitions.
 He is widely known in the business community for his extensive network and strong rapport with the Singapore SME business circle.
-Mr. Wong remains active in the SME and Corporate business circles.

 Mr. Wong left banking in June 2016 as a Senior Vice President with Maybank, Singapore.
-Currently, he is a Non-Executive Independent Chairman of Koyo International Livmited and is also a Non-Executive Independent Director of Adventus Holdings Limited.
-Both companies are listed in Singapore.
+Currently, he is a Non-Executive Independent Chairman of Koyo International Limited and is also a Non-Executive Independent Director of Adventus Holdings Limited.
 He is also dedicated to contributing to the Civic Organisations such as St. Gabriel's School Management Committee.
 In 2013, he was awarded the Bronze Medallion Service Award by the Ministry of Education in recognition of his contributions and services.

+MR. GOI KOK NENG

+Non-Executive Director

+Mr. Goi Kok Neng was appointed to the Board on 12 January 2018.
+Mr. Goi is currently the Managing Director of Abaglobe (S) Pte Ltd, Chief Operating Officer of Tee Yih Jia Group Pte.
+Ltd., Executive Director of KOP Limited, Managing Director of Montigo Resorts, Non-Executive Director of Yamada Green Resources Limited and Non-Executive Non-Independent Director of Serial System Ltd. From 2009 to 2013, Mr. Goi was Deputy Director of Overseas Sales at Hong Kong Stock Exchange listed, Trigiant Group Ltd, a leading manufacturer of mobile telecommunication cables in China.
+He was a General Manager of Honji Foods (2005) Pte.
+Ltd. from 2005 to 2009.
+Mr. Goi served as a Director of Mandarin Food Manufacturing Pte.
+Ltd., a Director of Interchamp F&B Pte.
+Ltd., from June 2004 to May 2010; and Hydrex International Pte.
+Ltd., from September 2011 to May 2012.
+Mr. Goi started his career with global frozen food manufacturer, TYJ Food in 1999 and was involved in various aspects of the business, namely, investment, marketing and operations.

-MANAGEMENT
+KEY MANAGEMENT